 This workshop is intended for professionals who work with birthing families passionate about putting evidence into practice.
 Doulas, childbirth educators, nurses, lactation consultants, certified professional midwives, certified nurse midwives, students, and physicians are all welcome.

-We will be applying for 12 continuing education units from the Kentucky Board of Nursing, American College of Nurse Midwives, American Academy of Family Physicians, and IBLCE.
+We will be applying for 12 continuing education units from the Kentucky Board of Nursing, American College of Nurse Midwives, and American Academy of Family Physicians.

 Most doula and childbirth educator organizations accept nursing contact hours.

 If you are passionate about putting evidence based care into practice,

 The conference is on Friday and Saturday, September 22 and 23, 2017.
 We will also have a welcome reception at 6:30 PM on Thursday evening, September 21, and an optional morning excursion on Sunday, September 24.
 The conference will be held at Shaker Village of Pleasant Hill, which is a 30 minute drive south of Lexington, Kentucky.
 To get directions, click here.
 Shaker Village is a historic countryside community that spans 3,000 acres of rolling Kentucky bluegrass hills.
 The buildings have been beautifully restored and turned into a museum and retreat setting.
 You can read more details about Shaker Village here.
 You can learn about the history of the Kentucky Shakers here.

 We'll provide an hor d'ouerves reception on Thursday evening, and breakfast, lunch, and dinner on both Friday and Saturday.
 Saturday evening we will have a catered riverboat cruise!
 After you register, you will be asked to fill out a survey to let us know if you have any special dietary needs.
 If you will need additional meals during your stay (such as breakfast on Sunday morning), you will need to make reservations at the Trustees' Table at Shaker Village.